cnagy/YADMLib/README.md

 ```
 ## Advanced implementation

 The [Openweather API](http://api.openweathermap.org/data/2.5/weather?q=Berlin,de) is returning a complex JSON, nested objects, arrays.
-With YADMLib all this data is popupated automatically, you just have to map the claas structure.
+With YADMLib all this data is popupated automatically, you just have to map the class structure.

 This is how our return object should look like: